jts550/MemN2N_Experiments/README.md

 # MemN2N_Experiments
-Class project for DS-GA 1008 at NYU
+Class project for DS-GA 1008 at NYU to investigate ways to improve MemN2N performance on bAbI tasks

 **Test accuracy**